dmorais/Galaxy_API/README.md

 ### **Installation**
 After cloning edit these files:
-* util/config.py  (add server and port to the dictionary)
+* util/config.py.template  ( copy it to util/config.py and add server
+and port to the dictionary)

 on your .bashrc add the line
 ````